sdiehl28/baseball-analytics/README.md

 ## Development Environment

+Clone the repo: `git clone https://github.com/sdiehl28/baseball-analytics.git`

+Active your conda environment.
+If creating a new conda environment, run `conda install anaconda`.
+If using Postgres, also run `conda install psycopg2`

-The scripts and Jupyter Notebooks were testing using Python 3.7 in a full [Anaconda](https://www.anaconda.com/distribution/) 2019.10 environment.
-Note that the [open-source parsers](https://sourceforge.net/projects/chadwick/) for Retrosheet must be installed to run the scripts.
+The scripts and Jupyter Notebooks were testing using Python 3.7 and Pandas 1.0.1 in a full [Anaconda](https://www.anaconda.com/distribution/) 2019.10 environment.

+The [open-source parsers](https://sourceforge.net/projects/chadwick/) for Retrosheet must be installed to run the scripts.
 See: [Retrosheet Parsers](https://github.com/sdiehl28/baseball-analytics/blob/master/RetrosheetParsers.md).

 ## Additional Information